 Accounting may not be the most fun part of your work week but it is a very important part.
 Understanding and adopting farm-specific accounting methods can mean the difference between living your dream or just dreaming about it.
 At the end of the day farming is a business and accounting (for better or worse) is a big part of that.
 Read on for some tools, tips and key agriculture accounting standards to adopt for your farm or ranch.

-No matter what type of business you're running, it's critical to keep detailed records of our income and expenses.
-So whether you keep your farm records in a spreadsheet, online accounting system (like Quickbooks or Xero), use a farm management system or farm accounting software keeping detailed financial records is critical to understanding the health of your farm business.
+No matter what type of business you're running, it's critical to keep detailed records of your income and expenses.
+So whether you keep your farm records in a spreadsheet, online accounting system (like Quickbooks or Xero), or use a farm management system or farm accounting software keeping detailed financial records is critical to understanding the health of your farm business.

 Farm Budgets for a Profitable Farm Business

 Budgets are crucial to making sound agricultural decisions.
 They help you evaluate your business venture before committing to them.
 They also provide the framework to keep on track as you move through the season.
 What is this magic I'm describing?
-Why it's a budget.
+Why, it's a budget.

 There are two types of budgets that small farms and ranches use the most often.
 They are: